-7.1 If staff are concerned about the welfare or safety of any child at our academy, they will record their concern on the agreed reporting form (if written Appendix 1a) or via the academy online safeguarding system.
+- 7.1 If staff are concerned about the welfare or safety of any child at our academy, they will record their concern on the agreed reporting form (if written Appendix 1a) or via the academy online safeguarding system.
 They should ensure that the form is signed and dated.
 Any concerns should be passed to the DSL without delay.
 The Trust approved online reporting system used in this academy is TASC CURA.

-7.2 Any information recorded will be kept in a separate named file, in a secure cabinet and not with the child's academic file or electronically.
+All academies must use the settings electronic system and not a paper-based recording. - 7.2 Any information recorded will be kept in a separate named file, in a secure cabinet and not with the child's academic file or electronically.
 These files will be the responsibility of the DSL.
-Child protection information will only be shared within school on the basis of 'need to know in the child's interests' and on the understanding that it remains strictly confidential.

-7.3 Child protection information will be kept up to date.
-Each concern logged will include:

-- A clear and comprehensive summary of the concern; - Details of how the concern was followed up and resolved; - A note of any action taken, decisions reached and the outcome.
+Child protection information will only be shared within school on the basis of 'need to know in the child's interests' and on the understanding that it remains strictly confidential. - 7.3 Child protection information will kept up to date.
+Each concern logged will include: - A clear and comprehensive summary of the concern; - Details of how the concern was followed up and resolved; - A note of any action taken, decisions reached and the outcome.